-The boards of directories for non-profit organizations (NPOs) are responsible for a broad spectrum of legal and fiduciary duties.
+Non-profit boards are responsible for a broad spectrum of legal and fiduciary duties.
 These duties range from advancing their organization’s mission while avoiding any conflicts of interest (aka their duty of loyalty) to ensuring proper use of assets (duty of care), maintaining compliance (duty of obedience), and interfacing with the community.
-Here’s a breakdown of 10 of their most basic obligations.
+Non-profit boards often work with the organization's leadership to set the strategic direction for the organization and ensure that internal controls are in place to help manage risk.
+While they are typically not involved in day-to-day operations, they engage in an advisory capacity to ensure the organization's work and execution are aligned with the mission and strategy.
+Here’s a breakdown of ten of their most basic obligations.

 NPO Board of Directors' Basic Responsibilities